-Aloe Blacc and Maya Jupiter to Open the New Phantom Projects Theatre at La Habra Depot
+Aloe Blacc And Maya Jupiter To Open The New Phantom Projects Theatre At La Habra Depot

 The gala begins at 5 p.m. with red-carpet arrivals, a cocktail and hors d'oeuvres reception, and a silent auction featuring a 3 night stay in Mammoth, Disneyland tickets, golf packages, theatre tickets, a Fender guitar, and more, followed by the Aloe Blacc and Maya Jupiter concert.

 Raised by Panamanian immigrants in Southern California, Aloe Blacc grew up around the sounds of salsa, merengue, and cumbia.
-He initially developed his own taste by throwing himself into hip-hop before trying out his soulful voice to other ends.
-Blacc's songwriting is classic in a way that makes categorization irrelevant, his lyrics have been paired with dance music and country -- always to stirring effect.
+He developed his own taste by throwing himself into hip-hop before trying out his soulful voice to other ends.
+Monday Night Football fans will recognize Blacc from his opening rendition of Lionel Ritchie's "All Night Long."
+Blacc placed second on the Fourth Season of The Masked Singer, and recently collaborated with that season's winner, LeAnne Rimes on a duet of "I Do" for Blacc's latest album.

 Mexican-born Australian Maya Jupiter, is a rapper, songwriter, MC and radio personality.
 Before pursuing her solo career, she was a member of the hip-hop group, Foreign Heights, with MC Trey and DJ Nick Toth, and hosted the national radio station, Triple J's weekly Hip-Hop Show.